Modifying PyUltraLight to model scalar dark matter with self-interactions: Multiple Soliton Behavior and Central Potential Examples in PySiUltraLight

 In~\cite{Edwards2018}, the authors run a simulation in \textsc{PyUltraLight} where a soliton rotates around a central potential.
 We recreated this and then included an attractive self-interaction to see what differences exist with this inclusion of a self-coupling.
-For the set-up, an axion mass of $m = 1 \times 10^{-22} \mathrm{eV}/\mathrm{c}^2$ was used, the box length was 10 code units ($380 \mathrm{kpc})$, the duration was 0.4 code units ($30.2\mathrm{Gyr}$), the central mass was 1000 code units ($2.3\times 10^9 \mathrm{M}_\odot$), the soliton mass was 12 code units ($2.8\times 10^7 \mathrm{M}_\odot$), the starting distance away from the central mass was 3 code units ($114 \mathrm{kpc}$), and the initial tangential velocity was 16 code units ($7.9 \mathrm{km/s}$).
-Fig.~\ref{fig:orbit} shows three scenarios of a soliton orbiting around a central potential, one without self-interactions, one with an attractive self-interaction, and one with repulsive self-interactions.
-In this figure the colored lines represent constant density contours.
+For the setup, an axion mass of $m = 1 \times 10^{-22}~\mathrm{eV}/\mathrm{c}^2$ was used, the box length was ten code units ($380~\mathrm{kpc})$, the duration was 0.4 code units ($30.2~\mathrm{Gyr}$), the central mass was 1000 code units ($2.3\times 10^9~\mathrm{M}_\odot$), the soliton mass was 12 code units ($2.8\times 10^7~\mathrm{M}_\odot$), the starting distance away from the central mass was three code units ($114~\mathrm{kpc}$), and the initial tangential velocity was 16 code units ($7.9~\mathrm{km/s}$).
+Figure~\ref{fig:orbit} shows three scenarios of a soliton orbiting around a central potential, one without self-interactions, one with an attractive self-interaction, and one with repulsive self-interactions.
+In this figure the colorful lines represent constant density contours.
 As the soliton rotates around the central mass, the soliton stretches as the parts of the soliton closer to the center rotate faster than the outside portions.
-When we include an attractive self-interaction, we can see the the soliton is less disrupted than the case when there were no self-interactions.
+When we include an attractive self-interaction, we can see the soliton is less disrupted than the case when there were no self-interactions.
 Simulations with repulsive self-interactions had the opposite effect in that the solitons became more spread out.
-Its importmant to note the colors of the solitons at different times do not necessarily correspond to the same density since the plots were overlaid.
+These observations are important because they suggest self-interactions play a role in determining the lifetimes of solitons.
+It is important to note contours with the same colors at different times do not necessarily correspond to the same density.
+This is because each figure is made from overlaying different snapshots in time.